 2021 – Construct validity of percentage of predicted adult height (Khamis-Roche method) and BAUSport skeletal age to assess biological maturity in academy soccer”.

 Ludwig Ruf1, Prof. Sean Cumming PhD2, Dr. Sascha Härtel3, Prof. Anne Hecksteden PhD4 , Prof. Barry Drust PhD5, Prof. Tim Meyer PhD6

 Conclusion: (N=144) The BAUSport TM system provides a reasonable non-invasive indicator of skeletal maturity that is moderately associated with percentage of predicted adult height derived from the Khamis-Roche method.

-Conclusion: (N=86, Under peer review) The study findings support the use of BAUSport as an alternative, practical and non-invasive methods for the estimation of SA in young athletes.
-In comparison to the established methods for estimating SA in youth, the BAUSport system performed well and especially in the categorization of youth as advanced, on-time, and delayed in maturation.
+Conclusion: (N=86) The study findings support the use of BAUSport as an alternative, practical and non-invasive methods for the estimation of Skeletal Age in young athletes.
+In comparison to the established methods for estimating Skeletal Age in youth, the BAUSport system performed well and especially in the categorization of youth as advanced, on-time, and delayed in maturation.

 2020 – “Biological Maturity Status in Elite Youth Soccer Players: A Comparison of Pragmatic Diagnostics with Magnetic Resonance Imaging”

 Daniel Leyhr 1,2 * † , Dennis Murr 1 * † , Lajos Basten3 , Katrin Eichler 3 , Thomas Hauser 4 , Dennis Lüdin5 , Michael Romann5 , Giuseppe Sardo1,4 and Oliver Höner 1